picturamundi/www-andrewszobody/README.md

 }
 ```

-While you’ll need to edit the HTML to add captions to new gallery items (see below), and while you’ll need to edit CSS to pick you prefered colors and such (see below), I don’t think you should ever need to edit the javascript.
+While you’ll need to edit the HTML to add captions to new gallery items (see below), and while you’ll need to edit CSS to pick you preferred colors and such (see below), I don’t think you should ever need to edit the javascript.

 There are other files in the repository, like images and fonts, and but they’re all there to be grabbed and used by those three core documents.

+## Editing files on Github

+You can edit files directly from this page by navigating the list of repository contents at the top of the page, then hitting the edit button on the top-right.
+Save (or "commit") changes with a commit message, e.g., "update CSS color variables".

+You can add files to folders just by dragging and dropping.

+## Editing files locally

+If you want to be able to make changes to the website while 1] being able to view those changes before they go live and 2] avoid inadvertently  causing issues with your edits, you’ll need to install a couple of things.

+#### 1. Github desktop app

+[Here](https://youtu.be/PvUexC0-D2s) is a short and straightforward guide for setting up the github desktop app.
+The app allows you to work on and view a local copy of the website files.
+Once you want your edits to go live, you sync your local copy with GitHub.

+#### 2. Text editor

+Once you have your local copy of the website files, you’ll need a text editor to view and edit them.
+[Sumblime Text](https://www.sublimetext.com/) is a good lightweight and free option.

+Say you want to edit CSS variables in order modify the gallery background color.
+Locate the `style.css` file in the, right click on it, and select `Open With > Sublime Text`.

+In order to preview how your edits to the text files effect the final product, open `index.html` (it should automatically open in a browser).
+To continue seeing changes as you add edits, just remember to hit save in your text-editor, and then refresh in the browser.

 ## Managing image file size

 By far the largest files your website has to load are the images.
 Every additional 1MB image file could add over a second of load time to the page it’s on.
-It’s probably a good idea to try and keep images below 1/2MB or 500KB whenever you can.
+It’s probably a good idea to try and keep images below 500KB whenever you can.

 You can reduce file size either by reducing the image dimensions (resolution) or increasing compression.
 Here’s how to do both on a mac:

 In Apple Preview, hitting Cmd-0 will zoom the open image to 100% which can give you an idea of how much resolution you have and if you can sacrifice some to decrease file size.
 Hit `Tools > Adjust Size…` to decrease the dimensions of the image.

 To increase compression, hit `File > Export…`, select `JPEG` as the format and use the `Quality` slider to target different file sizes.
 Once the image is exported, check it to make sure there aren't super obvious [compression artifacts](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftechterms.com%2Fimg%2Fxl%2Fartifact_1543.png&f=1&nofb=1&ipt=7cee300beb5f2a79c7ab6bc4e254e57e9dd81e4b977887cb6b0cd73c5ccc8d3e&ipo=images) (compression artifacts aren't the same thing as pixelation; you can have a high-res image with bad artifacting).
-If artifacts are too visible, export again with the `Quality` slider set higher.

-A handy tool to check image compression (as well as other elements of the website that effect load time) is [pagespeed.web.dev](https://pagespeed.web.dev/).
+A handy tool for managing images (as well as other elements of the website that effect load time) is [pagespeed.web.dev](https://pagespeed.web.dev/).
 It flags images that could be further compressed without effecting visual quality and estimates how much space could be saved.

 ## Adding new images to galleries